Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/assets/docs/Testing.md

 >
 >  * General
 >    * Tested all variables by logging them to the console after each instance.

->    * Received warnings in console for 'Same-Site cookies'.
-Researched online and discussed with mentor.
-These are apparently server-side issues and beyond the scope of the project.
-To be dealt with once skills develop.
+>    * Errors were found with maps functioning correctly.
+These errors were fixed accordingly with maps now functioning as planned.
 >
 > * Navigation & Intro
->   * Clicked on all navbar links to ensure smooth scrolling is consistent top to bottom, to each section and bottom to top.
+>   * Navigation Bar navbar links.
+All navbar links were clicked to ensure smooth scrolling to the relevant section of the website.
+Scrolling was consistently smooth to and between each section and from top to bottom and from bottom to top.
->   * Tested links from mobile view Hamburger menu icon, and menu closes when clicking on one of the menu items, as desired.
->   * Checked transitions of slides to desired image change time and fade time.
-> * About section
+>   * Hambuger menu on mobile devices.
+Checked that the navbar menu links of Home, About Scotland, Locations and Contact were clickable in the dropdown menu.
+All links performed as desired, with the menu closing upon clicking the navbar link.
+>   * Carousel image gallery.
+Checked to ensure a smooth transition between each image.
+Checked file names and a code and ensured images loaded in a timely manner.

 >   * Clicked each country button and relevant API info (country info and flag) replaces the placeholder image and text as expected.
 > * Game Reserve section
 >    * Clicked "1.
 Select a Country" button and dropdown list of country buttons appears as expected.